auth0/docs/articles/migrations/guides/liveid-api-deprecation.md

 ---
-title: Migration to LinkedIn API V2
+title: Migration to Azure AD Personal Accounts
-description: This article covers the LinkedIn API deprecation and how to update your Auth0 LinkedIn Connection.
+description: This article covers the Live Connect + SDK deprecation and how to update your Auth0 Microsoft Account Connection.
 toc: true
 contentType:
   - how-to